 Certain trees grow taller than those around them so they can “steal” the sunlight from shorter plant life.
 My cats hiss at each other when one tries to eat the other’s food.
 Studies found that Capuchin monkeys would get mad when they felt they weren’t given their fair share.
 (See video above) But as long as they were given enough food to survive, why be greedy?

 Many people want to believe that this monkey experiment showed a desire for fair share, effectively arguing the monkeys are socialist.
 But this is actually quite wrong.
 Yes they wanted a fair share, but the monkeys don’t want other monkeys who didn’t do anything to get free treats, and they certainly aren’t interested in giving the treats away to welfare monkeys.
 They want paid for the work they did and enjoy the fruits of their labor.
 Those monkeys are capitalists.

 So money isn’t the root of all evil, it’s an instrument of trade for people who are willing to produce and be a productive part of society.
-It’s the statists who are evil, they want money for what they didn’t do.
+It’s the statists who exhibit traits we would sometimes call evil, they want money for what they didn’t do.
 If anything is unfair, it’s that.